America Ammayi (film): Production

 America Ammayi was directed by Singeetam Srinivasa Rao and produced by N Krishnam Raju of Navata Arts.
 Cinematography is by Balu Mahendra.
 In the title card, the lead actress Annick Chaymotty alias Devayani is erroneously credited as Anna Koria/Devayani.

 Soundtrack

 The music of the film was composed by G. K. Venkatesh.
 The song "Oka Venuvu Vinipinchenu" marks the playback singing debut of G. Anand.
+G.K.
+Venkatesh reused the tune of "Kannanchina Ee Maatali" from his 1975 Kannada movie Daari Tappida Maga as "Oka Venuvu Vinipinchenu" in this movie.